Free Shipping from $25

 You should only do this when the natural hair is already quite light - level 7 blonde and above.

-Use a 1+1 mix ratio.
+Use a 1+1 developer mix ratio.
 So, for example if you are using a whole tube of color, with Ugly Duckling tubes, you would be adding 3.5 oz of developer into your 3.5 oz of color.

 Use a kitchen scale to weigh out your products in order to get the best results - although it is true to say that experienced stylists do it by sight also.